HugoCls/BOT-Bombcrypto/README.md

 > On November 29, 2021, BCOIN reached its peak value of $8.2 before plummeting significantly.

 # Technical Overview

+> [!IMPORTANT]
+> This project was developed during my early coding journey (Nov 2020 - Jan 2021), and therefore, the syntax, variable naming conventions, etc., reflect that learning stage.

 ## Maximizing Gameplay